 Is My Depression Actually Borderline Personality Disorder?
 When Misdiagnosis Hinders Healing

-Borderline personality disorder was only recognized as a diagnosable disorder in 1980, and given the numerous similarities that it shares with depression, many people are misdiagnosed, preventing them from receiving the specific treatment that they need.
+Borderline personality disorder was only recognized as a diagnosable disorder in 1980, and given the numerous similarities it shares with depression, the question of BPD vs depression often leads to misdiagnosis., preventing them from receiving the specific treatment that they need.
 Determining if you have been misdiagnosed can help you unravel the real root of your mental health issues and restore the stability and control that you need to live with your disorder.

 For as long as I’ve known Austin, his unpredictable, unstable emotions always gave him difficulties in his personal life.
-Between maintaining a job and keeping a relationship, his fluctuations between depression and anxiety seemed to have a negative impact on every facet of his life.
+Between maintaining a job and keeping a relationship, his fluctuations between depression and anxiety seemed to have a negative impact on every facet of his life, leaving many to wonder if it was BPD or depression driving these struggles.
 After months of expressing his pervasive feelings of instability and loneliness to me, he decided to get treatment and was diagnosed with depression.

 For a short while, his life seemed to be improving, but as time passed I noticed him falling back into the same patterns.
 It was only after seeing another psychiatrist that it was clear he had been misdiagnosed—he actually suffered from Borderline Personality Disorder (BPD).